woossi0/suite/docs/usermanual/source/cartography/ysld/reference/featurestyles.rst

 .. note:: It is not possible to specify order of individual rules inside a Feature Style.
 If drawing order of individual rules is important, enclose each rule in a Feature Style.

+.. warning:: THIS IS NOT QUITE TRUE.
+EXPAND THIS SECTION

 A Feature Style is a **top-level element** in a YSLD style.

 Consider the following style heirarchy: